pingcap/tidb/docs/design/2018-10-24-view-support.md

     1. Parse the create view statement and build a logical plan for select cause part.
 If any grammar error occurs, return errors to parser.
     2. Examine view definer's privileges.
 Definer should own both `CREATE_VIEW` and base table's `SELECT` privileges.
     3. Examine create view statement, If ViewFieldList cause part is empty, then we should generate view column names from SelectStmt cause.
 Otherwise check len(ViewFieldList) == len(Columns from SelectStmt).
 And then we save column names to `TableInfo.Columns`.
-    4. Replace outermost layer wildcard with column name and column alias name in `SELECT` cause.
-For example:
-       Origin SQL would like this:
-       ```mysql
-       SELECT * FROM
-         (
-           SELECT t1.a,t2.b,sum(t1.b) FROM (SELECT * from t3 WHERE a=4) AS t1,t2
-         ) AS TT
-        ```
-       After SQL rewriter, it would be like following:
-       ```mysql
-       SELECT TT.a AS a,TT.b AS b2 ,TT.'sum(t1.b)' AS 'sum(t1.b)' FROM
-         (
-           SELECT t1.a,t2.b,sum(t1.b) FROM (SELECT * from t3 WHERE a=4) AS t1,t2
-         ) AS TT
-       ```
-    5. Test SELECT cause with following extra rules to see if this view is updatable.
+    4. Test SELECT cause with following extra rules to see if this view is updatable.
 This part is difficult, following rules need more details.
         * There must be no duplicate view column names.
         * The view must contain all columns in the base table that do not have a default value.
         * The view columns must be simple column references.
 They must not be expressions or const expressions.
-    6. Store the view definition into following tables
+    5. Store the view definition into following tables
         * `INFORMATION_SCHEMA.VIEWS` lists one row for each view, this need to be done later.
         * `INFORMATION_SCHEMA.VIEW_COLUMN_USAGE` lists one row for each column in a view including the base table of the column where possible
         * `INFORMATION_SCHEMA.VIEW_TABLE_USAGE` lists one row for each table used in a view